carpentries/instructor-training/checklist.md

 1. Check whether any attendees have special needs.
 1. If it is online:
     *   Test the video conference link.
-    *   Make sure attendees will all have network access.
+1. Make sure attendees will all have network access.
 1. Create an Etherpad.
 1. Email attendees:
     *   a link to the workshop home page
     *   background readings
+    *   a description of any pre-requisite tasks

 ## During the Event

 1. Remind everyone of the code of conduct.
 1. Collect attendance.
 1. Distribute sticky notes.
+1. Collect participants' GitHub IDs (if they are interested in teaching Software Carpentry).

 ## After the Event